hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step3-deploy-yaml.md

 `curl https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com`{{execute}}

-The same web interface for "nginx-one" can also be seen in your browser from the "nginx-two" tab above the command line area or this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com
+The same web interface for "nginx-one" can also be seen in your browser from the "nginx-two" tab above the command-line area or this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com

 As an alternative to the kubectl CLI, you can also observe the Pod logs in the [Kubernetes Dashboard](https://[[HOST_SUBDOMAIN]]-30000-[[KATACODA_HOST]].environments.katacoda.com/).
 Use this script to access the protected Dashboard.